Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Methods

 \subsection{Attacking classical CNNs with a geometrical rotation}

+A common approach to evaluating the robustness of deep learning models is to subject them to adversarial attacks.
 In this study, we investigate the robustness of the deep learning models to natural image transformations that are easily perceived by humans.
 In particular, we evaluated the performance of the networks on the {\sc ImageNet} dataset when the images were rotated by different angles and averaged the accuracy for each angle.
-To further evaluate the robustness to rotations, we also designed a ``rotation-based attack''.
+To further evaluate the robustness to rotations, we also designed a ``rotation-based attack'' scenario.
 To perform such an attack on a model $m$, we follow this simple procedure.
 Given an image $I$ and the output of the model $\vp = m(I)$, which returns a probability vector over $K=1000$ classes, the loss function $\mathcal{L}$ is defined as the cross-entropy between the predicted probability vector and the ground truth label $y$, which we denote as $\mathcal{L}(m(I), y)$.
 This is the loss minimized during gradient descent training.
 We then systematically rotated the images and tracked the change in model loss.
 By denoting a rotation of the image by an angle $\theta$ as $\text{rot}(I; \theta)$, we define the rotation-based attack as the following heuristic for each image in the dataset:

 More specifically, our approach is to first choose the rotation angle that maximizes the loss, and then infer the most likely label for that particular angle.
 As a result, we can compute the concordance between the predicted label $\hat{y}$ for the image rotated at the angle $\bar{\theta}$ with the worst loss with respect to the ground truth label $y$.
 Using this procedure, we calculated the overall accuracy on the entire test set, quantifying the network's brittleness to natural image rotations.
 We use a similar strategy for other geometric transformations, such as zooms or translations.